The Face-to-Face Assessment

 Recording face-to-face assessments

 The DWP will allow you to make an audio recording of your PIP medical assessment.
 However, you will need to provide your own audio recording equipment.
 You should tell the DWP as soon as possible if you want to record your assessment.
 You should check the DWP’s rules on audio recording in section 1.6 Face to Face Consultation.
+Although it is not illegal to record your assessment without permission, if the assessor finds out you recording they can stop the assessment.
 Audio recordings can be submitted to tribunals as evidence, however it is up to the tribunal service whether they accept it.

 For more information, or for help claiming benefits, please get in touch with our benefits team.
 We provide initial information and advice to everyone.
 We provide members of the Sheffield ME and Fibromyalgia Group with more detailed advice, casework and representation.